symbooglix/boogie-runner/README.md

 * ``working_directory`` - The working directory that the tool was run in.
 Each programs is run in a unique working directory.
 Tools may dump output in this directory.
 * ``timeout_hit`` - True if the tool timeout was reached, false otherwise.
+* ``bug_found`` - True if a bug was found by the tool, false if a bug was definitely not found and None if it could not be determined if a bug was found.